It feels great and lots can be given to friends and family or charity shops but what can you do with old unwanted clothes that can’t be donated?

 5. Cut them up to use as dishcloths or cleaning rags.

-A great option is to turn old clothing into tea towels or cleaning cloths that you can use around the kitchen to dry and clean up spills.
+A great option for an old t-shirt for example is to turn it into tea towels or cleaning cloths that you can use around the kitchen to dry and clean up spills.

 I’ve repurposed a lot of old t-shirts and all my baby’s old muslins which were all stained as I also used them as bibs when they were weaning.
 I’m sure you could find many practical cleaning uses for your old pieces of fabric.